Damally/RedshiftWorkshop/Lab4/README.md

 ORDER BY l_yearmonth;

 ```
-Now execute the same query using Redshift Spectrum Tables.
+Now execute the same query using Amazon Redshift Spectrum Tables.
 Please notice that there is a schema called spectrum in front of the table name.
-This is the external schema name you created earlier.
-It is expected to return values as the historical date is in S3.
+This is the external schema name you created earlier to access external tables.
+It is expected to return values as the historical date is stored in S3.
 Redshift Spectrum is being used to query data on Data lake.

 ```SQL
 /* Spectrum orders table */